paepke/pyramid_epfl/docs/professional/binding_epfl.rst

 --------------

 Pyramid has two ways to dispatch a given url to a handler: There is Traversal_ and `URL Dispatch`_.
-EPFL uses the later, since it is simpler and fits the pattern of EPFL perfectly: One purpose, one page, one route.
+EPFL uses the later, since it is simpler and fits the pattern of EPFL perfectly: One purpose, one page, one view.
+(Although you can actually map more than one route to that particular view.)

 In order to use EPFL in pyramid a :class:`~solute.epfl.core.epflpage.Page` is implemented to be callable.
-Pyramid ViewHandlers are called once (instantiated in this case) with a request and then called a second time to receive a response. :meth:`~solute.epfl.core.epflpage.Page.__call__` returns a pyramid Response Object using Jinja2 to parse it.
+Pyramid ViewHandlers are called once (instantiated in this case) with a request and then called a second time and expected to return a response. :meth:`~solute.epfl.core.epflpage.Page.__call__` returns a pyramid Response Object using Jinja2 to parse it.

 Let's discuss this in detail: